 Still, our individual love for gambling was different; I liked it, but he liked it….as in more than just a friend – Lady Luck was the other woman in our marriage.
 We never approached it the same way – I see that now in hindsight.
 During our trips to Vegas, I often went to bed around ten or eleven while he stayed up into the night, only sleeping four or five hours over the course of three days.

 His personality changed too.
 Normally, he was more reserved, not one to strike up conversation with others.
 But put him at a blackjack table and he came alive.
-He was a joker, a card shark, the King of Diamonds.
+He was a joker, a smoker, up at midnight playing poker.

 He also had a history – two instances where he lost large sums of money behind my back.
 Both times I forgave him and, both times, I returned to trusting him fully.